hakendog/DenDen/docs/en/settings-and-sender-key.md

 DenDen first confirms that only the current computer user can read the directory and file.
 It then checks that the key belongs to the Google project named in the user settings.
 It stops when the project does not match, the file format is invalid, or file permissions are too broad.

 Windows limits file access to the current user. macOS and Linux check permissions on the private directory and file.
-Each sender computer has its own key.
-Do not copy one from another computer.
+All sender computers share one least-privilege key, but it may move only inside DenDen's sender transfer package.
+Do not copy the raw key or private directory.

 ## What happens when DenDen sends a notification